Kogu teave calibres regulaaravaldiste kasutamise kohta¶

 [a-zA-Z0-9] matching a single letter or number.
 You can also use an escape sequence as shorthand:

 „Whitespace“ is a term for anything that won’t be printed.
-These characters include space, tabulator, line feed, form feed and carriage return.
+These characters include space, tabulator, line feed, form feed, carriage return, non-breaking spaces, etc.

 As a last note on sets, you can also define a set as any character but those in the set.
 You do that by including the character

 "^" as the very first character in the set.
 Thus,

 [^a] would match any character excluding „a“.
 That’s called complementing the set.
 Those escape sequence shorthands we saw earlier can also be complemented:

 "\D" means any non-number character, thus being equivalent to

 [^0-9].
 The other shorthands can be complemented by, you guessed it, using the respective uppercase letter instead of the lowercase one.
 So, going back to the example

 <p[^>]*> from the previous section, now you can see that the character set it’s using tries to match any character except for a closing angle bracket.